Saurabh-Lakhanpal/noSql-challenge/README.md

 # NoSql-challenge

-## Instructions

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 Evaluate some of the ratings data in order to help a food magazine editors, to e journalists and food critics decide where to focus future articles.

+## Solution

+## Instructions

 ### Part 1: Database and Jupyter Notebook Set Up